cjspj/VM_SIEM_Lab/README.md

 2. Edit ./config.yml

+in the terminal

+  sudo nano config.yml

    and replace the node names and IP values with the corresponding names and IP addresses.
    You need to do this for all Wazuh server, Wazuh indexer, and Wazuh dashboard nodes.
 Add as many node fields as needed.

+ifconfig on terminal and find your IP address copy and paste the ip into the indexer, server, and dashboard

+<indexer-node-ip>, <wazuh-manager-ip>,  <dashboard-node-ip>

    nodes:
   # Wazuh indexer nodes